 This is a work or creativity.
 As such, you may see words, concepts, scenes, actions, behaviors, pictures, implements, and people that may or may not be socially acceptable and/or offensive.
 If you are sensitive to adverse and alternative subject matter of any kind, please do not proceed, because I guarantee you’ll find it here.
 You have been warned.
 Read at your own risk.

 I do not own Fifty Shades Trilogy, or the characters.
 They belong to E. L. James.
 I am only exercising my right to exploit, abuse, and mangle the characters to MY discretion in MY story in MY interpretation as a fan.
 If something that I say displeases you, please, just leave.
 If you don’t like this story or me, please don’t spoil this experience for everyone.
 Just go away.
 For the rest of you, the saga continues…

 Chapter 40—Drawing to a Close

-Once again, Taylor is positioned at the end of the bar and I have taken a seat closer to Morton.
+Once again, Taylor’s positioned at the end of the bar and I’ve taken a seat closer to Morton.

 “What’ll ya have, friend?”
 The bartender asks.